awsdocs/aws-kms-developer-guide/doc_source/rotate-keys.md

 + You do not need to change applications or aliases that refer to the CMK ID or ARN\.

-+ Once you enable key rotation, AWS KMS rotates the CMK automatically every year\.
++ After you enable key rotation, AWS KMS rotates the CMK automatically every year\.
 You don't need to remember or schedule the update\.

 However, you might decide to create a new CMK and use it in place of the original CMK\.
-This has the same effect as rotating the key material in an existing CMK, so it's often thought of as manually rotating the key\.
+This has the same effect as rotating the key material in an existing CMK, so it's often thought of as [manually rotating the key](#rotate-keys-manually)\.
 Manual rotation is a good choice when you want to control the key rotation schedule\.
 It also provides a way to rotate CMKs with imported key material\.

 **More Information About Key Rotation**
 Rotating customer managed CMKs might result in extra monthly charges\.
 For details, see [AWS Key Management Service Pricing](https://aws.amazon.com/kms/pricing/)\.
 For more detailed information about backing keys and rotation, see the [ KMS Cryptographic Details ](https://d0.awsstatic.com/whitepapers/KMS-Cryptographic-Details.pdf) whitepaper\.